smithlabcode/epievo/README.md

 ```
 average_paths [OPTIONS] <input directory>
 ```
 Number of time windows can be specified after the argument `-n`.
+In the output file,
-The output file includes the averaged epigenomic states that are organzed in a matrix (`time windows X sites`).
+average epigenomic states along each branch are organzed in a matrix (`time windows X sites`).

 Running the simulation and inference tests